Measurement of three-dimensional inclusive muon-neutrino charged-current cross sections on argon with the MicroBooNE detector

-Since the \texttt{MicroBooNE model} is used to estimate the selection efficiency and unfold the reconstructed variables, such as $E^{\mathrm{rec}}_{\nu}$, to truth quantities, it is important to validate its accuracy.
+Since the \texttt{MicroBooNE model} is used to estimate the selection efficiency and unfold the reconstructed variables, such as $E_{\mathrm{vis}}^{\mathrm{rec}}$, to truth quantities, it is important to validate its accuracy.
+Furthermore, this mapping is important to compare with model predictions, which can only be made in the nominal flux.
 If this model (including its uncertainties) is unable to describe the distribution in data, it may introduce significant bias beyond the uncertainties into the extracted cross sections.
 Therefore, a comprehensive set of data/simulation comparisons using the reconstructed kinematic variables $P^{\mathrm{rec}}_{\mu}$, $\cos(\theta^{\mathrm{rec}}_{\mu})$, and $E_{\mathrm{had}}^{\mathrm{rec}}$ are investigated and discussed below, demonstrating the validity of the model.
-Since $E_{\mathrm{had}}^{\mathrm{rec}}$ represents the reconstruction of the visible component of the energy transfer, it is the ideal distribution to study in complement with the muon kinematics, which together account for $E_{\nu}$.
+Since $E_{\mathrm{had}}^{\mathrm{rec}}$ represents the reconstruction of the visible component of the energy transfer, it is the ideal distribution to study in complement with the muon kinematics, which together account for $E_{\mathrm{vis}}^{\mathrm{rec}}$.